shirish-patil/cypress-automation/README.md

    - Verify the CV file exists in fixtures directory
    - Check file format (PDF)
    - Ensure file size is within limits
+   - Make sure only one PDF file is present in fixtures directory

 ## Contributing